wlame/njgit/docs/BACKENDS.md

 #### 1. Initialize the Repository

-You must initialize the Git repository yourself before using nomad-changelog:
+You must initialize the Git repository yourself before using ndiff:

 ```bash
 # Create and initialize the repository